jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r71-malt"></a>
 ### R7.1 MALT

+For the first step of analysing the microbiome content of the dental calculus, controls and comparative samples is to perform taxonomic binning.
+This allows us to rapidly identify what species are present in each library.

 #### R7.1.1 MALT Running

-For taxonomic binning of reads of the screening dataset we will use MALT, with a wrapper script for efficient submission.
-The settings are set in `007-malt-genbank-nt_2017_2step_85pc_supp_0.01` are as follows: a read requires a minimum of 85% sequence identity (`-id`), it will only retain a second hit if the alignment is within 1% of the bit-score of the top scoring hit (`-top`), it will only keep a leaf-node on the tree if it has more than 0.01 of the hits over all the hits in the sample (`-supp`).
-It will only retain 100 possible hits per node.
-Note that you may have to change the `INSTALL4J_JAVA_HOME` path within the script, as I'm currently not sure what that does.
-This script aligns to the NCBI Nucleotide database (nt).
+For taxonomic binning of reads of the **screening** dataset, we used MALT with a wrapper script for efficient submission.
+The settings set in `02-scripts/007-malt-genbank-nt_2017_2step_85pc_supp_0.01` are as follows:

+- a read requires a minimum of 85% sequence identity (`-id`),
+- it will only retain a second hit if the alignment is within 1% of the bit-score of the top scoring hit (`-top`)
+- it will only keep a leaf-node on the tree if it has more than 0.01 of the hits over all the hits in the sample (`-supp`).
+- it will only retain 100 possible hits per node.

+> Note that you may have to change the `INSTALL4J_JAVA_HOME` path
+> within the script.

-We can then run our taxonomic binning job with the following command, providing a input directory with wild-cards to all the files and an output directory.
+We then ran our taxonomic binning job with the following command, providing the input directory and a wild-cards to pick up all _merged_ files to individual level, and an output directory.

 ```bash
 02-scripts.backup/007-malt-genbank-nt_2017_2step_85pc_supp_0.01 \